Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player

-When the algorithm terminates, we get a feasible flow in $A' = V\setminus S$.
-Because we only added mass to the vertices throughout the execution (and did not increase the sinks), this feasible flow can in particular route the ``truncated'' flow problem where some of the vertices have reduced source mass.\footnote{Recall that we need to solve the problem in which only vertices of $A^l \setminus S$ have positive source mass, and their source mass is $1$.
-During Algorithm \ref{algo:unit_flow_matching}, it is possible that additional vertices $u\in A'\setminus A^l$ will get $\Delta(u)>0$, or that vertices $v\in A^l\setminus S$ will get $\Delta(v)>1$.
-Crucially, $\Delta_t(v)$ is monotone increasing in $t$, so that $\Delta_k(v)\ge\Delta_1(v)$.}
+When the algorithm terminates, denote $S=\bigcup_{t\ge 1}{S_t}$.
+If $S=\emptyset$ we have $A'=V$ and we get a feasible flow for the flow problem $\Pi(G)$, That is, Case (1) of the lemma follows.
+Otherwise, $S\neq\emptyset$, and we get a feasible flow in $A' = V\setminus S$.
+By Lemma \ref{cor:unit_flow_correctness}, the cut satisfies the properties required by Case (2) of the lemma.
+Because we only added mass to the vertices throughout the execution (and did not increase the sinks), this feasible flow can in particular route the ``truncated'' flow problem where some of the vertices have reduced source mass.\footnote{Recall that we need to solve the problem in which only vertices of $v\in A^l \setminus S$ have positive source mass, and their source mass is $m_v$.
+During Algorithm \ref{algo:unit_flow_matching}, it is possible that additional vertices $u\in A'\setminus A^l$ will get $\Delta(u)>0$, or that vertices $v\in A^l\setminus S$ will get $\Delta(v)>m_v$.
+Crucially, $\Delta_t(v)$ is monotone increasing in $t$, so that $\Delta_\kappa(v)\ge\Delta_1(v)$.} This truncated flow can be found in $O(m \log n)$ time using dynamic trees~\cite{ST83}.